 Folate Receptor alpha (FRα) is a glycosylphosphatidylinositol (GPI)-anchored membrane protein.
 It is an attractive therapeutic target for its overexpression in tumors such as ovarian, breast, and lung cancers

-However, since its discovery in the 1990s, no FRα targeted drugs have been approved for the market.
-Moreover, the drugs previously developed have all ended up in failure.
+However, since its discovery in the 1990s, only one FRα targeted drugs have been approved for the market.
 The small molecule drug conjugates and monoclonal antibodies developed by top pharmaceutical companies such as Merck and Eisai were all declared clinical failures and terminated.
 The successive failures cast a shadow over the FRα target, but its potential cannot be ignored.

 Targeting FRα for Cancer Treatment